SomeRandomNoobKekeke/Jovian-Radiation-Rework--code-/Steam Texts/Settings Explained.md

 [h2] Vanilla [/h2]
 This is a proxy to vanilla RadiationParams
-Those values are copied to vanilla params on round start
+These values are copied to vanilla params on round start

 if OverrideVanillaSettings is false then they won't Modded models don't depend on vanilla params, but if you want to play with vanilla radiaton it could be useful